< Back to all blogs

 Maintain Your Vehicles Well

 Preventative maintenance can seem expensive, but if one of your vehicles has an actual breakdown and is out of service, the costs will rise dramatically.
-Now you’re not only paying even more money to get the vehicle fixed than it would’ve costs to maintain it, but with your losing out on all the deliveries that vehicle would’ve made as long as it’s in the shop.
+Now you’re not only paying even more money to get the vehicle fixed than it would’ve cost to maintain it but you’re losing out on all the deliveries that vehicle would’ve made as long as it’s in the shop.

 If you want to know how to reduce transportation cost in logistics, there are many different solutions to choose from.
 The best approach is probably a combination of all of them, which will let you attack the problem from every angle.